Citi is an advertising partner.

-Anyone making several expensive home repairs may find themselves frequently shopping at Lowe's, where it's hard to top the Lowe's Advantage Credit Card's 5% discount.
+Anyone making several expensive home repairs may find themselves frequently shopping at Lowe's, where it's hard to top the Lowe's Advantage Credit Card's discount: 5% off your eligible purchase or order charged to your Lowe’s Advantage Card.
 For reference, some of the top cash-back rewards cards offer merely a 2% rewards rate—albeit, you can earn that rate on non-Lowe's purchases, too.
 Although the Lowe's Advantage Credit Card can only be used at Lowe's, the fact that it comes with no annual fee compensates for its limited use.

 The main drawback of the Lowe's Advantage Credit Card is that cardholders can't combine its benefits.
 You'll have to choose between applying the 5% discount or one of the card's financing features.
 Anyone looking to apply for the card should consider how it compares to other cards that either offer cash-back rewards or have similar financing features.

 Contractors or small-business owners in search of a credit card should note that Lowe's has a suite of three business credit cards to choose from.
 The cards offer varied benefits, but they're all in some way better than the consumer version of the card for contractors and small-business owners.
 For example, the Lowe's Business Account card offers reduced job-site delivery fees.
 This feature alone can save you thousands of dollars over time.
 Business credit cards tend to also carry a higher credit limit.